mui/material-ui/docs/data/material/components/css-baseline/css-baseline-pt.md

 });
 ```

-Be aware, however, that using this utility (and customizing `-webkit-scrollbar`) forces MacOS to always show the scrollbar.
+Be aware, however, that using this utility (and customizing `-webkit-scrollbar`) forces macOS to always show the scrollbar.

-### Tipografia
+### Color scheme

 This API is introduced in @mui/material (v5.1.0) for switching between `"light"` and `"dark"` modes of native components such as scrollbar, using the `color-scheme` CSS property.
 To enable it, you can set `enableColorScheme=true` as follows:

 ```jsx
 <CssBaseline enableColorScheme />